What do Ted Hughes, Alan Bennett, W H Auden, Tony Harrison, Simon Armitage and the Bronte sisters have in common?

 In late autumn and winter, a gothic type of beauty transforms the landscape.
 A walk through the Moors reveal the grey slate of sky, brooding abbey ruins, and desolate fields broken up by the skeleton of black trees.

-The Yorkshire Moors has been so immortalised by the Bronte sisters, it’s popularly known as the Bronte Moors.
+The Yorkshire Moors has been so immortalised by the Bronte sisters, it has become popularly known as the Bronte Moors.
+I, too, use these terms interchangeably.

 Heptonstall | Sylvia Plath